-Dentist recommend changing your toothbrush every 3-4 months therefore, when you come to your dental cleaning appointment every 3-6 months we provide you with a new toothbrush.
+Dentist recommend changing your toothbrush every 3-4 months therefore, when you come to Value Dental Centers for your dental cleaning appointment every 3-6 months we provide you with a new toothbrush.

-- If you have been sick you should change out your toothbrush
+Did you know you should change your toothbrush if:

-- Your toothbrush can get bacteria over time from storing it in a closed container
+- You can get bacteria over time from storing it in a closed container.

-- Not changing it can lead to gum disease, loose of teeth, and more
+- Not changing it for long periods of time can lead to gum disease, loose of teeth, and more.

 Maintaining your toothbrush